regisfrias/dear-gen-book/README.md

 The authors of Dear Gen share with Giorgia and Stephanie a strong interest in data, but fare better in the realm of code and mathematics.

 TODO: Continue

-## Audience

-TODO: To whom we are writing to.